 It’s usually cheaper than take-outs and dine-ins.
 In fact, buying whole foods and fresh ingredients from the market or grocery will not only save you a ton of money but it’s also a healthier alternative.
 If you prepare food at home, you don’t have to pay for service fees and additional tips.
 Basically, you pay for an overall experience in restaurants.

 13. Be Conscious Of The Little Things You Spend

 Trust me, it builds up.
 You may think that buying a $5.00 coffee every morning is nothing to be worried about.
-But this kind of thinking is what makes people broke and lose their savings.
+But this kind of thinking is what makes people break and lose their savings.
 Going back to the coffee example, if you multiply the price by 30 days, the cost would be a whopping $150.00 per month.

 So, don’t take these expenses lightly.
 If you could survive without it, then it’s best to abstain from buying it.
 You could be more aware of your daily expenses by downloading a free financial tracker app on your phone.

 ALSO READ: 10 THINGS TO STOP BUYING AND SAVE MONEY

 14. Save The Earth and Save Your Home Bill

 Dealing with monthly bills is going to be your responsibility for the rest of your life.
 It’s one of the not-so-exciting parts of being an adult.
 The only way to escape paying for your home bills is if you’ve gone fully eco-friendly by installing those expensive solar panels.

 Let’s face it, you might still be renting out or you simply don’t have the means to buy such equipment yet.
 Well, we gotta start small, right?